localgovy/marketregular/content/blog/st-lawrence-north-farmers-market-first-timer.md

 # First-timer’s guide: St. Lawrence Farmers’ Market (North)

-Here’s our take on how to do your first North Market Saturday without mixing it up with South.
+Here’s our take on how to do your first North Market Saturday (not to be confused with South Market, two very different markets).
 Hours and stalls from [MarketRegular](https://www.marketregular.com).
 Tap a name for the live listing.

 This is a first-timer guide to one building on one day — not another citywide list, and not a tour of the South hall.